newrelic/open-install-library/docs/kubernetes.md

 # Kubernetes testing

 For manual or automated testing, we can use a minikube kubernetes cluster.

-To test with multi-node cluster see the [Kubernetes EKS testing](./kubernetes-eks.md) documentation.
+To test with a real multi-node cluster see the [Kubernetes EKS testing](./kubernetes-eks.md) documentation.

 ## Pre-requesite